-Refyne is a cloud-based, SaaS platform that will serve providers, including hospitals and health systems, through a wide range use cases as it evolves over the next several years.
-The initial platform features Refyne Audits with functionality that simplifies audit response workflows, enabling more timely filing of Medicare FFS audit responses.
+Refyne is a cloud-based, SaaS platform that will serve individual healthcare providers, medical groups, hospitals, health systems, and other organizations.
+The platform features Refyne Audits with functionality that simplifies audit response workflows, enabling more timely filing of Medicare fee-for-service audit responses; Refyne Attachments for commercial claim attachment / ADR submissions; and Refyne Authorizations for Medicare prior authorization submission.

 Frequently Asked Questions & Glossary of Terminology